Applying For Federal Employment

 - USAJOBS lists all current federal employment opportunities and has a federal resume builder.

-- Hero2Hired and Transition Assistance Online provide lists of job openings or career recommendations, based on your military job specialty.
+- Transition Assistance Online provide lists of job openings or career recommendations, based on your military job specialty.

 - Mil2FedJobs (Military to Federal Jobs Crosswalk) translates military occupations to federal jobs and vice versa.
 This site is maintained by the Maryland Department of Labor, Licensing, and Regulation (DLLR).

 - O*net (Occupational Information Network) provides information about many different occupations, including required skills and abilities, typical work activities, and the national average wages.
 They host military specific information at My Next Move.

 - Feds Hire Vets is federal government’s primary source for veteran employment information.
 It provides in depth information about federal employment.
 Produced by the Office of Personnel Management (OPM).

 - VetGuide provides information about veterans’ preference and special hiring authorities for veterans.
 Produced by the Office of Personnel Management (OPM).

 - CareerOneStop has information about transitioning from military to civilian jobs.
 Sponsored by the US Department of Labor (DOL).